Big Brother 13 (American season): Future appearances

 Brendon Villegas and Rachel Reilly competed on The Amazing Race 20, and later returned for The Amazing Race 24.
 Reilly returned on The Amazing Race 31 along with her sister, Elissa Slater.
 Reilly also made guest appearances on Big Brother 20 to host a Veto competition.
 In 2018, Reilly and Villegas participated in Celebrity Fear Factor.
 In 2022, Reilly competed on the USA Network reality competition series, Snake in the Grass.
 In 2023, Reilly competed on the first season of the Peacock reality TV series The Traitors.
 In 2025, Reilly competed on Food Network's TV series Worst Cooks in America Celebrity Edition: Heroes vs. Villains.
-Later that year, Reilly returned to Big Brother as surprise houseguest on Big Brother 27.

 Daniele Donato later appeared on Big Brother 20 to celebrate the engagement of Big Brother 18 contestants Nicole Franzel (the winner of that season) and Victor Arroyo.
 In 2020, Donato returned for a third time to compete on Big Brother: All-Stars.
+In 2025, Rachel Reilly returned for a 3rd time on Big Brother 27.

 Summary

 On Day 1, the new eight HouseGuests entered the house.
 Following introductions, the HouseGuests learned that they would be required to select a partner to compete with in the game.
 Though they would be competing as individuals, it was revealed that if a HouseGuest's partner won Head of Household, then they would be immune from eviction that week.
 They also learned, however, that rather than nominating two HouseGuests for eviction, they would nominate one duo for eviction.
 When picking partners, Keith and Porsche chose to be partners, as did Cassi and Shelly.
 Adam and Dominic then chose to be partners, leaving Kalia and Lawon as the fourth pair.
 Following this, the HouseGuests learned that three former duos would be joining them.
 This led to the original HouseGuests all forming an alliance with the goal of evicting the returning players.
-HouseGuests Brendon Villegas and Rachel Reilly, Jeff Schroeder and Jordan Lloyd, and Dick Donato and his daughter Daniele entered the house later that night.
+HouseGuests Brendon Villegas and Rachel Reilly from season 12, Jeff Schroeder and Jordan Lloyd from seson 11, and Dick Donato and his daughter Daniele from season 8 entered the house later that night.
 Like the new HouseGuests, the six returning duos were partnered together and would earn immunity should their partner win Head of Household.
 HouseGuests then competed in the "Going Bananas" endurance Head of Household competition.
 For this competition, HouseGuests held onto an oversized banana while being shot with chocolate and whipped cream; the last HouseGuest remaining on their banana would be the winner.
 Rachel was the winner.
 Upon returning inside, the HouseGuests learned of the "Golden Key", in which the HouseGuest who survives eviction would earn the Golden Key, ensuring them safety until only ten HouseGuests remain.
 The holder of a Golden Key could not compete for Head of Household or the Power of Veto, but were still required to vote for eviction.
 The returning HouseGuests quickly realized that the new HouseGuests had aligned, thus leading to the six of them forming the Veterans alliance.